regenwatchdog/regenwatchdog.github.io/_posts/2020-07-31-july-news-roundup.md

 category: updates
 title: JULY NEWS ROUND-UP
 ---
-Hi, here's our brief roundup of July's __Estate Watch__ news.
-But first a quick thanks to all those who have taken the time to get in touch and keep us in the loop with what is happening on their estates.
+Thanks to all those who have taken the time to get in touch or leave a comment on the __Estate Watch__ website telling us what's going on with their estates.
+Here's our monthly round-up of July's estate regeneration news.

 ## Alton estate - uncertainty looms as result of Covid-19 pandemic